Type of qualification

 Course code: 190240 Air Power credits 15

-This course provides an examination of military air power, its characteristics, history and development, including some selected air campaigns and use of Remote Piloted Aerial Systems (RPAS).View full course details
+This course examines military air power, its characteristics, history and development, including selected air campaigns and use of Remote Piloted Aerial Systems (RPAS).View full course details

 Course code: 190249 Aircraft Maintenance Management credits 30

 An examination of knowledge appropriate to the management of an aircraft maintenance organisation.View full course details